 University of Utah Career Development Opportunities

-The KL2 Scholar Program
+K12 Scholar Program

-The KL2 Scholar Program offers training for mentored research and career development support for junior clinical investigators.
+The K12 Scholar Program offers training for mentored research and career development support for clinical junior investigators.
 Its goal is to stimulate innovative research initiatives and career development.
-The program is tailored to the needs of each scholar and offers didactic education, mentored research, interdisciplinary seminars, and team-building experiences.
-The overall goal is to foster translational research on clinically relevant questions enabling basic science findings to be more rapidly applied to clinical problems.
-The length of the program is 1-2 years.
+The program is tailored to the research and career development needs of each scholar and offers didactic education, mentored research, interdisciplinary works-in-progress seminars, and team-building experiences.